TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 **********************

 This page describes how TriP models robots.
-It is adviced to read this page before building your own robot.
+It is advised to read this page before building your robot.
 Especially if the hybrid contains hybrid chains.

 Transformations